James Williamson b. 1713 Scotland, d. March 31, 1806

 who had only wanted to be left alone had then joined the Patriots.

-Hill's Ironworks and putting the rebel garrison there to flight, Huck convened
+destroying Hill's Ironworks and putting the rebel garrison there to flight,

-a compulsory meeting of the remaining male residents of the New Acquisition
+Huck convened a compulsory meeting of the remaining male residents of the New

-District (mostly men too old to fight), and proclaimed that "God almighty
+Acquisition District (mostly men too old to fight), and proclaimed that

-men's horses.
-Actions like these quickly earned Huck the nickname "the
+confiscated all the men's horses.
+Actions like these quickly earned Huck the

-swearing captain" and further angered the Presbyterian inhabitants of the
+nickname "the swearing captain" and further angered the Presbyterian

-backcountry.
-After witnessing Huck's tirade, one resident, Daniel Collins, told
+inhabitants of the backcountry.
+After witnessing Huck's tirade, one resident,

 Huck's style in